-An overview for creating a double-stable RetroX-Tet-On Advanced cell line that contains integrated copies of the regulatory vector and the pRetroX-Tight-Pur-GOI response vector containing the gene of interest is shown in Figure 3.
+An overview for creating a double-stable Retro-X Tet-Off Advanced cell line that contains integrated copies of the regulatory vector and the pRetroX-Tight-Pur-GOI response vector containing the gene of interest is shown in Figure 3.
 For more detailed flow charts for each of the sequential infection procedures, see Figure 5 (Section XI) and Figure 6 (Section XII).
-When starting with a premade Tet-On- or Tet-Off-Advanced Inducible Cell Line from Clontech, only the second infection using a RetroX-Tight-Pur-GOI retrovirus is required.
+When starting with a premade Tet-On- or Tet-Off Advanced Inducible Cell Line from Takara Bio, only the second infection using a RetroX-Tight-Pur-GOI retrovirus is required.

 Figure 3.
-Establishing an inducible gene expression system with Retro-X Tet-On Advanced.
-Each of your Retro-X System vectors along with a viral env expression vector (e.g. pVSV-G), are first transiently cotransfected into packaging cells from the Retro-X Universal Packaging System (Cat.
+Establishing an inducible gene expression system with Retro-X Tet-Off Advanced.
+Each of your Retro-X System vectors along with a viral envelope expression vector, are first transiently cotransfected into packaging cells from the Retro-X Universal Packaging System (Cat.
 No. 631530) to generate retrovirus stocks which are then titrated to determine virus content.
-For the serial infection method (left), the RetroX-Tet-On Advanced virus (regulator) is used to develop a single-stable RetroX-Tet-On Advanced cell line from the target cell line, which is then superinfected with a RetroX-Tight-Pur-GOI virus (response) containing your gene of interest.
+For the serial infection method (left), the RetroX-Tet-Off Advanced virus (regulator) is used to develop a single-stable RetroX-Tet-Off Advanced cell line from the target cell line, which is then superinfected with a RetroX-Tight-Pur-GOI virus (response) containing your gene of interest.
 This produces a double-stable cell line that expresses your gene in the absence of Dox.
 Target cells may also be coinfected with the two retroviruses and infected cells selected simultaneously with G418 and puromycin to produce the desired double-stable cell line (right).